kitschpatrol/vite-plugin-tldraw/readme.md

 })
 ```

-The plugin also exports `TldrawPluginOptions` and `TldrawImageOptions` types for your convenience.
+The `@kitschpatrol/vite-plugin-tldraw` also exports `TldrawPluginOptions` and `TldrawImageOptions` types for your convenience.

 ## Import path options